Chandni Chowk: Redevelopment

-Chandni Chowk was redeveloped as heritage trail to stimulate tourism, seeking inspiration from the inception of the Heritage Street in Amritsar.
-The Shahjahanabad Redevelopment Corporation, under the auspices of the Government of Delhi, is the agency entrusted with this ambitious task.
-The redevelopment plan includes the incorporation of walkways to render the area more pedestrian-friendly.
-No motorized traffic will be allowed to ply on Chandni Chowk from Red Fort to Fatehpuri Masjid during daylight hours.
-Certain streets will be barricaded.
-The redevelopment plan was supposed to have been completed before the inauguration of the 2010 Commonwealth Games, but got delayed.
-The plan also envisions parking space for 1500 cars.

-As a part of the redevelopment, the construction of a multilevel parking-cum-commercial complex is underway at Gandhi Maidan in Chandni Chowk.
+Chandni Chowk underwent redevelopment as a heritage trail to stimulate tourism and restore its long-lost grandeur, seeking inspiration from the project revitalising the Heritage Street in Amritsar.
+The Shahjahanabad Redevelopment Corporation (SRDC), under the auspices of the Government of Delhi, is the agency entrusted with this ambitious task.
+The redevelopment plan included the incorporation of walkways to render the area to pedestrianise the area.
+No motorised traffic is allowed to ply on Chandni Chowk, from Red Fort in the east to Fatehpuri Masjid in the west, during daylight hours.
+Certain streets were barricaded.
+The redevelopment plan was supposed to conclude before the commencement of the 2010 Commonwealth Games, but inevitably faced delays.
+The first phase of the project did not finish until 2021.
+As a part of the redevelopment, a multilevel parking-cum-commercial complex was developed at Gandhi Maidan in Chandni Chowk.
+It was made operational in early 2024.